d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/word2vec.md

 ## Summary

 * A word vector is a vector used to represent a word.
 The technique of mapping words to vectors of real numbers is also known as word embedding.
 * Word2vec includes both the continuous bag of words (CBOW) and skip-gram models.
-The skip-gram model assumes that context words are generated based on the central target word.
-The CBOW model assumes that the central target word is generated based on the context words.
+The skip-gram model assumes that context words are generated based on the center word.
+The CBOW model assumes that the center word is generated based on the context words.

 ## Exercises